sjsu-library/unionist/_items/unionist--text-0400.md

 articleType:
 volume: '2'
 issue: '6'
-transcription: Miss Crandall’s School, in Canterbury, Ct. is discontinued.
-An advertisement in<br>the Unionist, signed Calvin Phileo, offers a reward of $50 for information of<br>the persons who, on the night of the 9<br><sup>th</sup>inst. about 12 o’clock, assaulted the house, and destroyed five window sashes<br>and about 90 panes of glass.
-  Another advertisement offers “the house in<br>Canterbury, occupied by the late Prudence Crandall, now the wife of the<br>subscriber,” for sale, from an apprehension that the property and lives of the<br>inmates are insecure.
-The 20 pupils have been advised to go to their homes.<br>
+transcription: 'Miss Crandall’s School, in Canterbury, Ct. is discontinued.
+An advertisement in the Unionist, signed Calvin Phileo, offers a reward of $50 for information of the persons who, on the night of the 9 <sup>th</sup> inst. about 12 o’clock, assaulted the house, and destroyed five window sashes and about 90 panes of glass.
+Another advertisement offers “the house in Canterbury, occupied by the late Prudence Crandall, now the wife of the subscriber,” for sale, from an apprehension that the property and lives of the inmates are insecure.
+The 20 pupils have been advised to go to their homes. '
 scholarlyNotes:
 commentary: This account of the end of the Canterbury Female Academy is an edited version of the fuller account in <em>The Liberator</em>